 Should You Cut Out Whey Protein Entirely?

-If you have lactose or other dairy issues, or struggle with inflammation, then the answer is yes: cut it out entirely.
-However, if you do not, then whey protein has been shown to have a number of benefits outside of muscle building, including fat-loss, a lower risk of obesity, diabetes, and certain cancers.
+If you havelactose or other dairy issues, or struggle withinflammation, then the answer is yes: cut it out entirely.
+If you do not, then whey protein has been shown to have a number of benefits outside of muscle building, including fat-loss, a lower risk of obesity, diabetes, and certain cancers.
+But if a high-quality complete protein supplement that is primarily plant-based and dairy-free is available to you, we recommend that!
 Either way, consider giving other sources of protein a try with a focus on plant-based protein for muscle, and fish collagen protein for your skin.